 Depending on your level of disability, you may receive:

-- Temporary Total Disability (TTD): For workers unable to work at all during recovery.
+- Temporary Total Disability (TTD): for workers who are unable to work at all during recovery

-- Temporary Partial Disability (TPD): If you return to work in a limited capacity with lower wages.
+- Temporary Partial Disability (TPD): for employees who can return to work in a limited capacity

-- Permanent Total Disability (PTD): For injuries preventing any future work.
+- Permanent Total Disability (PTD): for severe injuries preventing any future work

 Benefits are generally two-thirds of your average weekly wage and begin after a seven-day waiting period.
 If you’re disabled for 21 days or longer, you’ll receive retroactive payment for the initial week.